kevintruong/til/C-Programming-Text-Input-Output.md

 int ok = 2 == sscanf(line,"%c %d", &type, &data); // pointer error
 ```
 We wanted to write the character value into c and the integer value into the malloc'd memory.
-However we passed the address of the pointer, not what the pointer is pointing to.
-So scanf will change the pointer. i.e. the pointer will now point to address 10 so this code will later fail e.g. when free(data) is called.
+However we passed the address of the data pointer, not what the pointer is pointing to!
+So `sscanf` will change the pointer itself. i.e. the pointer will now point to address 10 so this code will later fail e.g. when free(data) is called.

 ## Why is `gets` dangerous?
 What should I use instead?
 The following code is vulnerable to buffer overflow.
 It assumes or trusts that the input line will be no more than 10 characters, including the terminating byte.